 If your regret is consuming your life and draining you of happiness, seek professional help.
-Contact the agency you placed through and find out whether they offer counseling.
+Contact the agency you placed through and find out whether they offer to counsel.
 If they don’t, most health insurance provides some coverage for mental health services.
-Even without insurance, there are many therapists who provide services on a sliding scale to make it affordable regardless of your income.
+Even without insurance, many therapists provide services on a sliding scale to make it affordable regardless of your income.

 You might feel at first like it’s not working – but it will.
 Sometimes you don’t see the results with therapy for a while.
 Emotions are complicated, and one counseling session won’t fix everything.
 Find a counselor who works for you, and don’t give up.

 Regret is a normal part of grief, especially grief associated with being a birth mother.
 It’s okay to feel this way, as long as you don’t allow yourself to stay this way forever.
 It won’t be easy, but you can work through it.
 Prevent what you can, be honest with yourself, and don’t be afraid to reach out for help.
 We all have our days of regret – I know I do.
 But it doesn’t have to last forever.